 - 1. Most providers in Superior's network can offer telehealth services for certain health-care needs.
 Ask your provider if they offer telehealth services. - 2.
 For 24/7 help, you can sign up and activate your Teladoc account by visiting Teladoc.com/Superior or calling 1-800-835-2362 (TTY: 711). - 3.
-For members who are Austin Regional Clinic patients in Central Texas (Bastrop, Caldwell, Hays, Travis and Williamson counties), 24/7 help is available.
+For members in Central Texas (Bastrop, Caldwell, Hays, Travis and Williamson counties), 24/7 help is available.
 You can sign in and activate your Norman MD account by visiting NormanMD.com.